Economy of Myanmar: Industries

 The major agricultural product is rice which covers about 60% of the country's total cultivated land area.
 Rice accounts for 97% of total food grain production by weight.
 Through collaboration with the International Rice Research Institute (IRRI), 52 modern rice varieties were released in the country between 1966 and 1997, helping increase national rice production to 14 million tons in 1987 and to 19 million tons in 1996.
 By 1988, modern varieties were planted on half of the country's rice fields, including 98% of the irrigated areas.
 In 2011, Myanmar's total milled rice production accounted for 10.60 million tons, an increase from the 1.8 per cent back in 2010.

-In northern Burma opium bans have ended a century old tradition of growing poppy.
-Between 20,000 and 30,000 ex-poppyfarmers left the Kokang region as a result of the ban in 2002.
+In northern Burma, opium bans have ended a century old tradition of growing poppy.
+Between 20,000 and 30,000 ex-poppy farmers left the Kokang region as a result of the ban in 2002.

 Rubber plantations are being promoted in areas of high elevation like Mong Mao.
-Sugar plantations are grown in the lowlands such as Mong Pawk District.
+Sugar is grown in the lowlands such as Mong Pawk District.

-The lack of an educated workforce skilled in modern technology contributes to the growing problems of the economy.
+The lack of an educated workforce skilled in modern technology contributes to the country's economic problems.

-Lately, the country lacks adequate infrastructure.
+Lately, the Myanmar lacks adequate infrastructure.
 Goods travel primarily across Thai and China borders and through the main port in Yangon.

-Railroads are old and rudimentary, with few repairs since their construction in the late nineteenth century.
+Railroads are old and dilapidated, with few repairs since their construction under British rule in the late nineteenth century.
 Presently China and Japan are providing aid to upgrade rail transport.
-Highways are normally paved, except in the remote border regions.
+Highways are normally paved, except in remote border regions.
 Energy shortages are common throughout the country including in Yangon.
-About 30 percent of the country's population is without electricity, with 70 per cent of people living in rural areas.
-The civilian government has indicated that electricity will be imported from Laos to fulfill demand.
+About 30 percent of the country's population does not have access to electricity, with 70 per cent of people living in rural areas.
+The civilian government has indicated that electricity will be imported from Laos to fulfil demand.

 Other industries include agricultural goods, textiles, wood products, construction materials, gems, metals, oil and natural gas.

-The private sector dominates in agriculture, light industry, and transport activities, while the government controls energy, heavy industry, and military industries.
+The private sector dominates agriculture, light industry, and transport activities, while the government controls energy, heavy industry, and military industries.